 Assembly is fairly easy and requires few tools.
 One person can do the job but we recommend two people because of the size of the Char-Griller.

 Most customer comments were positive and gave this unit high praise as a smoker.
 As a grill, people said it left a little to be desired.
-One recurring comment focused on the lack of a grease drain.
+One recurring comment focused on the lack of a grease collection system.

-Most grills or traditional barbeques have a hole in the bottom with some sort of grease pan and many smokers like the Masterbuilt electric smoker has a drip tray and a grease cup.
-This problem is an easy fix by drilling a hole and placing a coffee can under the hole.
+Most grills or traditional barbeques have a hole in the bottom with some sort of grease pan, and many smokers like the Masterbuilt electric smoker have a drip tray and a grease cup.
+On the most recent unit we purchased, there appeared to be two holes at the bottom of the smoker body for grease to drain, but there was still no included grease cup.
+This problem is easily fixed by placing a coffee can under the hole.

 Bubbling paint is a common problem on fireboxes and this smoker has the same issue.
-Once the paint bubbles, if you don’t fix it right away, it will rust.
-Finally, lots of people commented about smoke leaking and that is why we strongly recommend the high-temperature RTV silicone that you can buy on Amazon.com.
+Once the paint bubbles, it will rust if you don’t fix it right away.
+Finally, many people commented about smoke leaking, which is why we strongly recommend the high-temperature RTV silicone that you can buy on Amazon.com.

 If you are an occasional charcoal griller but love your smoked food, we like this grill/smoker combo.
 It is nice to be able to have one unit to do it all that also fits into our budget-friendly category.
-Bear in mind, it is a better smoker then grill and grilling food is harder on equipment than smoking food.
+Bear in mind, it is a better smoker than a grill, and grilling food is harder on equipment than smoking food.